nolenroyalty/one-million-checkboxes-data-scripts/README.md

 # Scripts for working with data from One Million Checkboxes
 _This data is licensed under the Creative Commons BY-SA (CC-BY-SA) license.
 See LICENSE for more details._

 This repo contains code for generating images and timelapses from the data for [One Million Checkboxes](https://en.wikipedia.org/wiki/One_Million_Checkboxes).
+[A separate download](https://archive.org/details/one-million-checkboxes-data) contains the (large!) dataset that these tools are designed to work with.

 Some of those timelapses look like this: